MichaelReiter/RunJumpShoot/README.md

-# PhaserGame
+# Run!
+Jump!
+Shoot!
-A 2D shooter game written in CoffeeScript with the Phaser game engine.
+A 2D platform/shooter game written in CoffeeScript with the Phaser game engine.

 ## About
 You play as a nameless hero with a gun and no shirt.
 Are you a bad enough dude to survive?